The Best Of The Cotswolds

 Day 1: Arrive Moreton-in-Marsh for overnight.

-Day 3: Stow-on-the-Wold to Bourton-on-the-Water (5 miles – 8 kms) Today’s route from Stow-on-the-Wold is a leisurely downhill walk across meadows to picturesque Lower Slaughter with its working mill and on to Bourton-on-the-Water, with its many attractions.
+Day 3: Stow-on-the-Wold to Bourton-on-the-Water (4.5 miles – 7.2 km) Today’s route from Stow-on-the-Wold is a leisurely downhill walk across meadows to picturesque Lower Slaughter with its working mill and on to Bourton-on-the-Water, with its many attractions.
 Overnight Bourton-on-the-Water.

-Day 4: Bourton-on-the-Water to Guiting Power (7 miles/11 kms) The route follows the River Windrush to the village of Naunton with its ancient dovecote and on to lovely Guiting Power, where the church has a fine Norman arch.
-Overnight Guiting Power.
+Day 4: Bourton-on-the-Water to Guiting Power (7 miles/11 km) The route follows the River Windrush to the village of Naunton with its ancient dovecote and on to lovely Guiting Power, where the church has a fine Norman arch.
+Transfer back to Bourton on the Water for overnight from Guiting Power.

-Day 5: Guiting Power to Winchcombe (6 miles/9.5 kms) Walk through woods and fields before the dramatic descent to the ancient Saxon capital of Winchcombe, close to Sudeley Castle, last resting place of Katherine Parr, Henry VIII’s sixth wife.
+Day 5: Guiting Power to Winchcombe (6 miles/9.5 kms) Transfer from Bourton on the Water to Guiting Power.
+Walk through woods and fields before the dramatic descent to the ancient Saxon capital of Winchcombe, close to Sudeley Castle, last resting place of Katherine Parr, Henry VIII’s sixth wife.
 Overnight in Winchcombe, with its fascinating church and local museums.

-Day 6: Winchcombe to Stanton (7 miles/11 kms) or Broadway (10.5 miles/17 kms or 8.5 miles/13.5 kms) Follow the pilgrims’ route to Hailes Abbey, then over the hills to Jacobean Stanway House, with its magnificent gatehouse and medieval tithe barn and on to idyllic Stanton.
+Day 6: Winchcombe to Stanton (7 miles/11 km) or Broadway (10.5 miles/17 kms or 8.5 miles/13.9 km) Follow the pilgrims’ route to Hailes Abbey, then over the hills to Jacobean Stanway House, with its magnificent gatehouse and medieval tithe barn and on to idyllic Stanton.
 Stay in the small village of Stanton or the coaching village of Broadway, where an array of fine houses and inns flank the ‘broad way’.
 Also possible to overnight in Buckland Manor, 2 miles before Broadway.

-Day 7: Stanton or Broadway to Chipping Campden (8 miles/13 kms or 4.5 miles/7 kms) Walk up to Broadway Tower, the 18th century folly from where there are fine views across the vale before descending to Chipping Campden, the loveliest of all Cotswold villages, with its covered market place, beautiful ‘wool’ church, almshouses and silversmith.
+Day 7: Stanton or Broadway to Chipping Campden (8 miles/13 km or 4.5 miles/7 km) Walk up to Broadway Tower, the 18th century folly from where there are fine views across the vale before descending to Chipping Campden, the loveliest of all Cotswold villages, with its covered market place, beautiful ‘wool’ church, almshouses and silversmith.
 Overnight in Chipping Campden.

 Day 9: Departure after breakfast.